 ABS works alongside the electronic stability control and traction control systems of cars to improve their handling in adverse conditions.
 ABS is used to prevent the wheels from locking up, usually under intense braking.
-However, many are not sure whether or not ABS is good for racing.
+However, you might be wondering if ABS is good for racing.

-ABS is generally good for non-elite racers who will benefit from the driving aid; however, the best racers will feel impeded by ABS in situations where their skill would produce a better braking outcome.
+ABS is generally good for non-elite racers who will benefit from the driving aid, but the best racers will feel impeded by ABS in situations where their skill would produce a better braking outcome.
 In many motorsports, there are rules that prevent ABS from being used.

 ABS is very useful in road cars, and it has been used in track cars too.
-However, there are some key differences between the two applications, and there are reasons why it should be used and why it shouldn’t.
-But first, what is ABS?
+However, there are some key differences between the two applications, and we’ll take a deeper look at ABS in track racing below.

 ABS stands for Anti-Lock Braking System, and its main purpose is exactly what the name suggests.
 The system kicks in when it expects any of the wheels to lock up, usually as a result of intense braking on adverse road conditions.
-It is a fairly complex system, but this simple process makes it one of the most important safety features of modern vehicles.
+It is a fairly complex system, but it’s one of the most important safety features of modern vehicles.

 This rapid application and release of the brake can be felt as a pulsing sensation under your foot on the brake pedal if the ABS kicks in.
 It can be discerning to feel it for the first time, but in reality, the system is working extremely hard to keep you safe by preventing the wheels from completely locking up.